ahmedgh970/brain-anomaly-seg/README.md

-# Transformers for Unsupervised Anomaly Segmentation in Neuroimaging
+# Transformers for Unsupervised Anomaly Segmentation in Brain MR Images

-This repository contains the code for our paper on [Transformers for Unsupervised Anomaly Segmentation in Neuroimaging](https://www.sciencedirect.com).
+This repository contains the code for our paper on [Transformers for Unsupervised Anomaly Segmentation in Brain MR Images](https://www.sciencedirect.com).
 If you use any of our code, please cite:
 ```
 @article{ahghorbe2021,